Image

 Stop Criterion

-The algorithm stops when the change in the log-likelihood (LnL) between two consecutive iterations is less than this stop criterion value (or when the maximum number of iterations is reached).
+The algorithm terminates when the change in the log-likelihood (LnL) between two consecutive iterations falls below the specified stopping criterion or when the maximum number of iterations is reached.

 Why beta?